ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![Analytic icon app](./images/manager-analytic-defaultdb.png)

-5. You can also look at all the events, click on Discover link, and then on All events link
+5. You can also look at all the events, click on Discover link and then on All events link

 ![Analytic icon app](./images/manager-analytics-events.png)